davidc/gootool/README.md

 version.
 The trunk contains a lot of unreleased development work that separates out "target" worlds that are built (this was done to allow for remote targets over SFTP, e.g. on iOS).
 I believe this is working but it involved a rewrite of a large chunk of the core code and it has not had substantial testing as yet.

+### Building

+The tool builds with ant with only two external dependencies (three if you build the NSIS installer).
+These are listed and their locations are set in ant.properties.